awkward-py/s-version3/src/pages/data-collection-policy.md

 You have full control over your data:
 - **Access Your Data**: You can request to view the information we have collected about you at any time.
-- **Delete Your Data**: If you no longer wish to be part of our platform, you can request the deletion of your data.
 - **Update Your Information**: If your details change, you can update your profile or request corrections.

 ## Why You Can Trust IT Off-Topics